-Fig. 18A compares our north-south Moho profile 6 with the Eastern Alps Moho profile by Behm et al. (2007) and Brückl et al. (2010) at 13°E. The agreement of the profiles is very good.
-The general conclusion of Brückl et al. (2010) that the favor of this conclusion.
-Our data compare fairly well with the data of Kummerow et al. (2004) along their profile at 12°E (which is about 80 km further west) although their Moho depths appear shallower.
+Fig. 18A compares our north-south Moho profile 6 with the Eastern Alps Moho profile by Brückl et al. (2010) at 13°E. The agreement of the profiles is very good.
+The general conclusion of Brückl et al. (2010) that the European Moho is subducting below the Adriatic Moho is not obvious from our data, but the asymmetry in our data is in favor of this conclusion.
+Our data compare fairly well with the data of Kummerow et al. (2004) along their profile at 12°E although their Moho depths appear shallower.
 In Fig. 18B we compare our north-south profile along a corridor between 10 and 12°E with a profile in the map of Spada et al. (2013) (see Fig. 2) at 11°E. The agreement between the two data sets is very good.
-North of 47°N our Moho seems to be in average about 5 km deeper.
-The reason is not exactly known.
-This might be caused by differences in the background models used for the time-depth migration.
 The Moho jump near 44°N marking the transition from the Adriatic to the Ligurian Moho is evident on both profiles.